dh107/dh107.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Da Huo, a geospatial data scientist currently working on greenhouse gas (particularly CO2) emission-related projects.
+I am Da Huo, a researcher currently working on greenhouse gas (particularly CO2) emission-related projects.
 I am a member of the Carbon Monitor team, and the main developer of the Carbon Monitor-Cities dataset (https://cities.carbonmonitor.org/), which is the first near-real-time daily CO2 emission dataset for 1500+ Global Cities.
 I am also investigating life cycle models to predict national electric and hydrogen fuel cell pathways for light-duty vehicle fleets, to meet climate targets.

 My background and research
 ======